-- Sense of personal accomplishment
+- Sense of personal accomplishment.

-- Creating a critical mass of expertise to improve the patient experience
+- Creating a critical mass of expertise to improve the patient experience.

-- Completing the test is a valuable learning experience
+- Completing the test is a valuable learning experience.

-- Will inspire others by example
+- Will inspire others by example.

-- Invaluable addition to your resume
+- Invaluable addition to your resume.

-DO IT Recommendation
+Team DO IT Recommendation:

-Schedule a date and time to complete the CHPP test by clicking www.customlearning.com/hbs
+Schedule a date and time to complete the CHPP test by clicking on the following link:

+www.customlearning.com/hbs